Engineering is the planning, designing, construction, improvement, or management of structures, products, machines, processes, and systems.

 - Test the completed bridge for design strength and efficiency

-ACTIVITY 3 (Click here) – Students will create fifteen rough sketches of truss bridges designs using the knowledge they acquired completing Activity #1.
+ACTIVITY 2 – Students will create fifteen rough sketches of truss bridges designs using the knowledge they acquired completing Activity #1.

-ACTIVITY 4 (Click here): – Students will pick three of the fifteen rough sketches and will begin to create three final sketches.
+ACTIVITY 3 – Students will pick three of the fifteen rough sketches and will begin to create three final sketches.
 The final sketches are larger and are beginning to show more details.
 A ruler must be used to complete these drawings.

-ACTIVITY 5: - Each student will test their three final sketches on the bridge testing software to see which truss design is the best.
+ACTIVITY 4 - Each student will test their three final sketches on the bridge testing software MODEL SMART to see which truss design is the best.

-ACTIVITY 6 (Click here): - Students will start to construct their final drawing.
+ACTIVITY 5 - Students will start to construct their final drawing.
 The final drawing will be completed on the computer using the CAD program AutoSketch 8.
 The bridge must be drawn at full scale and must meet the criteria Mr. St. Onge has set forth.

-ACTIVITY 7 (Click here):–Students will be given twenty feet of wood and will begin constructing their model truss bridge.
+ACTIVITY 7 - Students will be given twenty feet of wood and will begin constructing their model truss bridge

-Students will continue construction of their model truss bridge UNTIL THE BRIDGE IS COMPLETED (Click here for instructions).
-The bridge must include four cross trusses, must meet the criteria, and must follow the final drawing.
+Students will continue construction of their model truss bridge until the bridge is completed.
+The bridge must include four (4) cross trusses, must meet the criteria, and must follow the final drawing.